cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

     enableRouteDisabling()
 ```

-The number of unique and duplicate transactions is upadated as transactions come in and,
+The number of unique and duplicate transactions is updated as transactions come in and,
 periodically (every `1s`), DOG recomputes the redundnacy of the system.

 A redundancy of `1` implies that we allow for each unoque we tolerate a duplicate of the same transaction.